-Dr. Cicerone's research career began at the University of Michigan, where a Distinguished University Professorship in Atmospheric Sciences was created in his honor in 2007.
-He continued his research at the Scripps Institution of Oceanography at University of California, San Diego in 1978 and became the head of Atmospheric Chemistry Division at the National Center for Atmospheric Research in 1980.
-In 1989, Dr. Cicerone was named the founding chair of the Department of Earth System Science at the University of California, Irvine where he later served as the Dean of the School of Physical Sciences (1994-1998) and Chancellor (1998-2005).
+Atmospheric Chemistry Division at the National Center for Atmospheric Research in 1980.
+In 1989, Dr. Cicerone was named the founding chair of the Department of Earth System Science at the University of California, Irvine, where he later served as the dean of the School of Physical Sciences (1994-1998) and chancellor (1998-2005).
 In 2001, he led the National Academy of Sciences study of the current state of climate changes, requested by President Bush.
-Dr. Cicerone was elected the 21st President of the National Academy of Sciences and the Chair of the National Research Council in 2005.
+Dr. Cicerone was elected the 21st president of the National Academy of Sciences and the chair of the National Research Council in 2005.
 He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
-He is a foreign member of the Accademia Nazionale dei Lincei, the Russian Academy of Sciences, the Korean Academy of Science and Technology, Academia Sinica, the Real Academia de Ciencias, and the Royal Society.
+He is a foreign member of the Academia Nazionale dei Lincei, the Russian Academy of Sciences, the Korean Academy of Science and Technology, Academia Sinica, the Real Academia de Ciencias, and the Royal Society.
 Dr. Cicerone has been awarded numerous honorary degrees from universities, including George Washington University and North Carolina State University.

-Risa Lavizzo-Mourey, President and CEO, Robert Wood Johnson Foundation -- the honorary degree of Doctor of Science
+RISA LAVIZZO-MOUREY, president and CEO, Robert Wood Johnson Foundation-the honorary degree of Doctor of Science

-Risa Lavizzo-Mourey received her M.D. at Harvard Medical School in 1979 and an MBA in Health Care Administration in 1986 at the Wharton School of Business, University of Pennsylvania.
-Her contribution as President and CEO of the Robert Wood Johnson Foundation (RWJF) during the past decade has improved the health of the most vulnerable populations in the nation, including children, youth, and the very old.
-In her capacity as President of RWJF, Dr. Lavizzo-Mourey oversees an endowment of more than \$8 billion which is used to fund more than \$400 million per year in projects focused on health and wellness.
-Prior to joining RWJF, Dr. Lavizzo-Mourey was the Sylvan Eisman

-Professor of Medicine and Health Care Systems and Chief of Geriatric Medicine at the University of Pennsylvania.
+Risa Lavizzo-Mourey received her MD at Harvard Medical School in 1979 and an MBA in Health Care Administration in 1986 at the Wharton School of Business, University of Pennsylvania.
+Her contribution as president and CEO of the Robert Wood Johnson Foundation (RWJF) during the past decade has improved the health of the most vulnerable populations in the nation, including children, youth, and the very old.
+In her capacity as president of RWJF, Dr. Lavizzo-Mourey oversees an endowment of more than \$8 billion, which is used to fund more than \$400 million per year in projects focused on health and wellness.
+Prior to joining RWJF, Dr. Lavizzo-Mourey was the Sylvan Eisman Professor of Medicine and Health Care Systems and chief of geriatric medicine at the University of Pennsylvania.

-Dr. Lavizzo-Mourey is the author of several books and numerous journal articles and is the recipient of multiple awards and honors including the Distinguished Service Award from the National Medical Fellowships, the Beacon Award from the Althea Gibson Foundation, the Alonzo Smythe Yerby Award from Harvard School of Public Health, and Forbes Top 100 Most Powerful Women in the World.
+Dr. Lavizzo-Mourey is the author of several books and numerous journal articles and is the recipient of multiple awards and honors, including the Distinguished Service Award from the National Medical Fellowships, the Beacon Award from the Althea Gibson Foundation, the Alonzo Smythe Yerby Award from Harvard School of Public Health, and Forbes Top 100 Most Powerful Women in the World.
 She is a fellow of the Institute of Medicine of the National Academy of Sciences and is a member of the American Clinical and Climatological Society and the American Academy of Arts and Sciences.
 Dr. Lavizzo-Mourey has been awarded numerous honorary degrees from universities, including Colby College, Baylor School of Medicine, Syracuse University, Pennsylvania State University, and Brown University.

-It is important to note that Dr. Lavizzo-Mourey is the Commencement Speaker for the 2015 Commencement Ceremonies.
+It is important to note that Dr. Lavizzo-Mourey is the Commencement speaker for the 2015 Commencement ceremonies.